ast-grep/ast-grep.github.io/website/guide/rule-config/atomic-rule.md

 We can also use an _object_ to specify a sub-syntax node to match within a larger context.
 It consists of an object with three properties: `context`, `selector` and `strictness`.

-* `context`: defines the surrounding code that helps to resolve any ambiguity in the syntax.
+* `context` (required): defines the surrounding code that helps to resolve any ambiguity in the syntax.
-* `selector`: defines the sub-syntax node kind that is the actual matcher of the pattern.
+* `selector` (optional):  defines the sub-syntax node kind that is the actual matcher of the pattern.
-* `strictness`: optional. defines how strictly pattern will match against nodes.
+* `strictness` (optional): defines how strictly pattern will match against nodes.

 Let's see how pattern object can solve the ambiguity in the class field example above.